Heading into London with a toddler? We’ve got you covered.

 ZAPSpace Trampoline Park

-In the heart of Stratford is the ZAPSpace Trampoline Park, which hosts a regular ‘Little Zappers’ session for kids aged 1 to 5 years old every day.
+In the heart of Stratford in East London is the ZAPSpace Trampoline Park, which hosts a regular ‘Little Zappers’ session for kids aged 1 to 5 years old every day.

 There are three floors of trampolines available and they’ll have the space to themselves away from older kids during these sessions.
 There’s also a soft play available if they need a time out from all the jumping!